BRATTLEBORO UNION HIGH SCHOOL

 Independent study is an option for students who have a strong interest that goes beyond the regular curriculum.
 The student works with a faculty or community mentor.
 Students receive credit for successful completion of independent study, but it rarely substitutes for required course work.

-English For Speakers of Other Languages (ESOL) classes are specially designed for students whose first language is not English.
+Multi-Lingual Learners: classes are specially designed for students whose first language is not English.
 In addition to developing English language skills, we assist students in adapting socially and emotionally to American culture and customs.

 Virtual High School (VHS), in partnership with BUHS, offers “virtual” or online courses.
 Students have a choice of over 200 courses (including AP) that are not offered in the standard BUHS curriculum.
 VHS courses are taken for elective credit.